bigskysoftware/htmx/www/docs.md

 #### <a name="special-events"></a> [Special Events](#special-events)

-HTMx provides a few special events for use in [kt-trigger](/attributes/kt-trigger):
+kutty provides a few special events for use in [kt-trigger](/attributes/kt-trigger):

 * `load` - fires once when the element is first loaded
 * `revealed` - fires once when an element first scrolls into the viewport